SharifH/fundamentals/05_chapter/08_lesson.md

 Let's take a look at some of the methods we have available to us!

-#Manipulating the DOM

 ##Accessing Elements

 First things first!
-Before we can work with an element, we first need to *find* the DOM node that represents the element that we want to work with.
+Before we can work with an element, we first need to find, or *select* the DOM node that represents the element that we want to work with.

 In order to find an element, we need to search through the document for that element.
 The syntax for searching for an element looks something like this:

 ```js
 document.getElementById('main')
 ```

-Let's break this down.

 * `document` - Refers to the document object.
 Any time we want to find an element or elements, we'll need to access them through the document object.
 This will allow us to search the entire page for an element.